 Intended Use of this Document

 This guidance is published to assist the Florida Department of Environmental Protection’s (DEP) Division of Environmental Assessment and Restoration (DEAR) North Florida Regional Operation Centers (ROCs) in the documentation and storage of data generated for the Strategic Monitoring Program’s annual plan (SMP).
-Monitoring locations, monitoring data and associated quality assurance information is archived and uploaded to DEAR’s web-based public access database, the Watershed Information Network (WIN), where a monitoring site’s geographic location can be mapped, viewed, and data retrieved.
+Monitoring locations, monitoring data and associated quality assurance information is archived and uploaded to DEAR’s web-based public access database, the Watershed Information Network (WIN), where a monitoring site’s geographic location can be mapped and viewed, and associated data can be retrieved.

 Current Staff and Roles under WIN Organization Codes (ORG ID)